Diary of a High School Bride

 Diary of a High School Bride is a 1959 film directed by Burt Topper about a 17-year-old high school student who gets married.
 American International Pictures released the film as a double feature with Ghost of Dragstrip Hollow.

 Plot

 A 17-year-old high-school senior must justify her wedding to a 24-year-old law student to both her parents and her unbalanced ex-boyfriend.

 Production

-The lead actor, Anita Sands, had never acted before.
+The lead actress, Anita Sands, had never acted before.
 The film was shot over seven days.

 Leftover sets for the film were used by Roger Corman to shoot A Bucket of Blood (1959).